-In the second half of the 2014–15 year, the agency commenced a project to identify and promote a range of organisations and individuals currently demonstrating best practice across a variety of areas in asbestos management.
+The agency has undertaken a project to identify and promote a range of organisations and individuals that currently demonstrate best practice across a variety of areas in asbestos management.

-What the agency found was that there is a significant amount of knowledge in industry and the community about the dangers of exposure to asbestos that is translating into a strong commitment towards workplace health and safety for the whole organisation, top to bottom.
-A strong workplace health and safety culture builds employee satisfaction, increases productivity and reduces costs for the organisation.
+During this project, the agency found that there is a significant amount of knowledge in industry and also in the community about the dangers of being exposed to asbestos.
+The agency also found that this is creating a strong commitment towards workplace health and safety within industry organisations.

 The agency engaged consultants to develop a definition of best practice relating to asbestos management and identify organisations who would be considered to exemplify best practice in various areas of asbestos management.